 Make sure to sit up straight!
-Children will participate in a role playing activity, as they pretend to be students in our one room school house and follow the directions of the school master.
+Children will participate in a role playing activity, as they pretend to be students in our one room school house and follow the directions of the school teacher.
 Groups will get into character, practice writing on slates and recite lines as a class.

 - Visit the Blacksmith

 Listen to the bang of the hammer on the anvil!
-In this presentation groups will watch the village blacksmith work in their shop and see the tools they used to create horseshoes, farm tools and even wheels!
+In this presentation, groups will watch the village blacksmith work in their shop and see the tools they used to create horseshoes, farm tools and even wheels!
 Children will have the opportunity to ask questions about everything they see.

 - Visit the Print Shop